-The growing market means a right balance between supply and demand, with a high potential of enlarging the former.
-As business turns more towards digitization, more significant need in the mobile application to complement the service is a no-brainer.
+The growing market means the right balance between supply and demand, with a high potential of enlarging the former.
+As business turns more towards digitization, a more significant need in the mobile app technology to complement the service is a no-brainer.
 But there is a more substantial spectrum of reasons that determine the interest of business owners and startups.
 Let's break those down.

 Reaching customers anywhere, anytime

 A quick example: two decades ago customers would have to attend offline classes to learn languages.
 Ten years ago they could do this at home, via the internet and their PC or laptop.
 Right now they can do this everywhere regardless of the time zone, schedule, and other aspects.

 Learning a language is a single example, which, however, can be projected in any other industry.
 What took us tons of time and required personal presence to do, now can be done anywhere, anytime.
 And mobility ensured by smartphones and applications is the main reason for that.